'Guardiola's voodoo will end Man City's hoodoo'

 Last updated on .From the section European Football

-You can listen to live coverage of the Champions League final on BBC Radio 5 Live and the BBC Sport website, with coverage starting at 18:30 BST on Saturday.
-Kick-off is at 20:00 BST.
+You can listen to live coverage of the Champions League final on BBC Radio 5 Live and the BBC Sport website from 18:30 BST on Saturday, with kick-off at 20:00.

 Even if Manchester City win the Champions League on Saturday to complete the Treble, Pep Guardiola won't be totally happy - and it's Noel Gallagher's fault.